DavidStevensonVtex/Linux/The-Linux-Command-Line/ch14/package-management.md

 Packages are made available to the users of a distribution in central repositories that may contain many thousands of packages, each specially built and maintained for the distribution.

 A distribution may maintain several different repositories for different stages of the software development life cycle.

+#### Dependencies

+Programs are seldom "stand alone": rather they rely on the presence of other software components to get their work done.
+These routines are stoerd in _shared libraries_, which provide essential services to more than one program.
+If a package requires a shared resource such as a shared library, it is said to have a _dependency_.
+Modern package managment systems all provide some method of _dependency resolution_ to ensure that when a package is installed, all its dependencies are installed, too.